cs50/cs50.readthedocs.io/video.md

 * there should be at least three timestamps in ascending order, and
 * the minimum length for chapters is 10 seconds.

-The chapters will not appear along the player's timeline, as they do on YouTube itself, as YouTube does not (yet!) support chapters for embedded videos.

 ## Acknowledgements

 Special thanks to CS50's friends at [Google](https://www.google.com/) for their support of this app and to Twitter for its [emojis](https://twemoji.twitter.com/)!